headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

 introduction:
   - text: >-
-      Being true to the principles of an Agile methodology brings benefits to both clients and the people who work in the business.
+      Being true to the principles of an Agile methodology brings benefits to both our clients and the people who work in our business.
     title: >-
       Headforwards is a software development outsourcing company that builds strong relationships with clients in order to deliver exceptional